Kristina01111000/Drws_site/README.md

-8/1
-- Look at the new constant contact changes, moved to standard
-- when will the app be ready for testing?
+- when will the app be ready for testing? september? maybe
-Site went down again on 8/1 -> woopayments was fixed, it seems fine now 8/2 GH still works

 8/8
 - Look into automating emails so that the 30 day challenge gets sent to new patients only, so that people don’t get multiples of the same email, set it up for multiple emails -> yes it can be